 Orphan pages are pretty much invisible to search engines and visitors.

-This quick guide will help you find and fix orphan pages.
+This quick guide will help you to find and fix them.

 Contents: